 We managed to leave without buying any trinkets, and walked into the city, hoping perhaps to find a nice cafe for a nice cup of tea.
 There was none.
 The shops sort of fizzled out, there were a few banks, a few discount clothes shops, a chipper, that was it.
 No one about either.
 A quiet place, a little run down.
 I felt a bit bad for the kids who were hoping to spend some of their sterling coins.

 Eventually, whilst walking back to the car, we found a Coop, and they were amazed at how cheap everything was.
 They bought chocolate and sweets, of course, what else?
 My daughter looked in Top Shop.
 It was getting dark so we headed back to the car and drove home, talking about coming back again at least for shopping one day, as everything was so cheap.

-The kids watched The Avengers on the way home, or at least half of it - we were home in an hour and a half.
-A great day in Armagh.
+The kids watched The Avengers on the way home, or at least half of it.

 I was impressed by Macha, the story of the supernatural woman.
 Why is Macha not a name you hear now days?
 You hear Deirdre often, another name associated with Emain Macha: in Irish myth, she is the beautiful girl who fell in love with Naoise, and her story ends very sadly, she is a sort of Juliet figure.
 I would have thought Macha was a good strong name for a girl.